danielwessel/danielwessel.github.io/_pages/ABMV24.md

 *Material Interpretation - A Case Study*

 <pr>
-We explore the constructive characterization of all maximal ideals in &#8484;[X], which serves as a case study for the concept of the "Material Interpretation."
+We explore the constructive characterization of all maximal ideals in &#8484;[X], which serves as a case study for the concept of the "Material Interpretation".
 Starting with a classical proof, we demonstrate how it can be transformed into a constructive proof, potentially leading to stronger statements.
-The Material Interpretation provides an alternative proof interpretation, transforming statements of the form "A implies B" into "not A or B," where "not A" represents a constructively stronger form of the negation of A.
+The Material Interpretation provides an alternative proof interpretation, transforming statements of the form A &rarr; B into &#172;A &#8744; B, where &#172;A represents a constructively stronger form of the negation of A.

 We will discuss the theoretical foundations of this approach as well as its formalization in the proof assistant Agda, which is still a work in progress.
-Furtheremore we highlight Agda's capabilities for automating the Material Interpretation and share improvements to its library through the addition of valuable theorems.</pr>
+Furthermore we highlight Agda's capabilities for automating the Material Interpretation and share improvements to its library through the addition of valuable theorems.</pr>

 <br>